 You have the right to know what personal information Registry Trust store, and to understand which elements of the data protection laws allow for this.
 As the data we deal with is a matter of public record, you can search the register (www.trustonline.org.uk) to find out what information Registry Trust holds as part of its remit.

 Should you believe that Registry Trust has other information held outside of the public records (i.e.: as a result of correspondence with you) you can ask for this through a Subject Access Request.
 Please note – unless you have had separate correspondence with Registry Trust, it is likely that an online search of the Register will provide the information you need.

-If you still wish to make a subject access request, please send it in writing to the Data Protection Officer at:
+If you still wish to make a subject access request to Registry Trust, please send it in writing to the Data Protection Officer at:

 153-157 Cleveland Street

 The subject access request will be responded to within 30 days, and there will be no charge for the information provided.